 203.4.18 Rigid or Flexible Pavements.
 If the specified or proposed surfacing consists of a rigid or flexible-type pavement, the top consolidated rock layer for the full width between roadbed slopes shall be finished to the same limits as shown on the plans for undergrading in rock cuts.
 If rigid pavement is to be constructed without an aggregate base, the material requirements of Sec 203.4.4.2.1 (a) or (b) shall govern the construction of the area between the bottom of the pavement and the top of the top consolidated rock layer.
 Any embankment necessary outside the limits of the pavement shall be constructed of suitable earth or as otherwise specified in the contract.

-203.5 Compaction of Embankment and Treatment of Cut Areas with Moisture and Density Control.
-AASHTO T 99, Method C, replacing any material retained on a 3/4-inch sieve, as provided therein, or MoDOT Test Method TM 40 will be used as the Standard Compaction Test for determining the moisture density relations of soils.
-The optimum moisture as determined by the Standard Compaction est may be used as a guide in determining the proper moisture content at which each soil type should be compacted.
+203.5 Compaction of Embankment and Treatment of Cut Areas with Moisture and Density Control. .
+The optimum moisture as determined by the Standard Compaction test defined in Sec 203.8.3 shall be used as a guide in determining the proper moisture content at which each soil type should be compacted.
 Water shall be added or removed as necessary to permit obtaining the required density and moisture control.
-The field density of the embankment after compaction will be determined in accordance with AASHTO T 191 or T 205, using the total material or T 310, for wet density.
-The volume of the test hole may be reduced as necessary to accommodate available testing equipment.
-If nuclear density methods are used, moisture content will be determined in accordance with AASHTO T 239, except that a moisture correction factor will be determined for each soil in accordance with MoDOT Test Method TM 35.
-The calculated density obtained in a field density test will be compared with the maximum density as directed by the Standard Compaction Test to determine the percent of compaction attained.
+The calculated density obtained in a lift density test will be compared with the maximum density as directed by the Standard Compaction Test to determine the percent of compaction attained.

 203.5.1 Maximum Density Compaction Requirements.
 If payment of Compacting Embankment or Embankment in Place is specified as a contract pay item, compaction to at least 90 percent of maximum density, as determined by the Standard Compaction Test, will be required in the following areas: